|

 2. Have a Gratitude Routine

-When you’re struggling, you can reach for your gratitude journal or reminders to rebalance yourself.
+When you’re struggling, you can reach for your gratitude journal for reminders to rebalance yourself.
 It can remind you of how far you’ve come and all you’ve done to get to this stage of recovery.

 3. Focus on Language

-A significant part of gratitude is language.
+A significant part of being grateful is language.
 As you start to practice gratitude, you’ll notice the power of the words you choose.
 This should carry over into all the thoughts and conversations you have throughout the day.
 Try to eliminate negative thoughts and feelings or match them with a positive counterpart.

 Changing your language can help you focus on the good in the world, in others and in yourself.
 When you do this, you’ll start to unconsciously and effortlessly practice gratitude throughout the day.